UK Announces AI System For Pakistan Designed To Detect, Track Early Forest Fires: Jane Marriott - UrduPoint

 UK Announces AI System For Pakistan Designed To Detect, Track Early Forest Fires: Jane Marriott

-"By spotting early forest fires, we'll be able to help protect communities and save livelihoods," said the High Commissioner in Pakistan in an interview with APP.
+"By spotting early forest fires, we'll be able to help protect communities and save livelihoods," said the High Commissioner in an interview with APP.

-The initiative, part of a comprehensive climate financing effort, aimed to safeguard communities and protect livelihoods, particularly in the Khyber Pakhtunkhwa region and around the Margala Hills in Islamabad.
+The initiative, part of a comprehensive climate financing effort, was aimed to safeguard communities and protect livelihoods, particularly in the Khyber Pakhtunkhwa region and around the Margalla Hills in Islamabad.

 The High Commissioner said that the UK would also provide financial assistance to support climate initiatives in Pakistan.
 "This includes the development of an innovative AI system dedicated to the early detection of forest fires, a technology set to revolutionize the way communities respond to environmental threats," she added.